 There's a Harris poll that's out today.

-It's over uh 2800 voters.
+It's over 2,800 voters.

-On saving jobs in America, it's 5842 at the worst of economic times.
+On saving jobs in America, it's 58.42.

-They trust him to get us out of this.
+At the worst of economic times, they trust him to get us out of this.

-And what the Democrats are freaking out, and and you can't forget, talk about the disrespect from the press.
+And what the Democrats are freaking out, and you can't forget, talk about the disrespect from the press.

-The Democrats are running tens of millions of dollars in attack ads at this time in our president, particularly in the battleground states, and particularly targeted independent voters.
+The Democrats are running tens of millions of dollars in attack ads at this time in our president, particularly in the battleground states and particularly targeted independent voters.

 I mean, we could never have done this to Barack Obama or Bill Clinton.